26th247/NBA-Scoring-Patterns-and-the-Scoring-Revolution/README.md

 # NBA-Scoring-Patterns-and-the-Scoring-Revolution
-NBA scoring patterns and trends
+NBA scoring patterns and trends on R